CiOrchestrationServiceJobInfraFailureRatioErrorSLOViolation

 - Silencing: Safe to silence during known runner fleet maintenance or Gitaly incidents where the root cause is already being addressed.
 Use Alertmanager silence with matchers

 type=ci-orchestration, component=job_infra_failure_ratio - Expected frequency: May fire during infrastructure incidents.
-Under normal conditions, the infra failure share is well below 0.1%
+Under normal conditions, the infra failure share is well below the 5% SLO ceiling

 Severities